sofar/how-to-clear/03-mixing.md

 commands use to make e.g. searching produce better output.
 The `format version` sits right at the top and describes the epoch, or generation of the metadata format.
-While the format itself is largely stable, it can also be changed to assure clients update to a certain version at all times, it can be used as sort of a milepost marker.
+While the format itself is largely stable, it will be changed any time a breaking change is introduced to the metadata format.
+Because this change requires a corresponding client update a format boundary will assure clients update to a certain version to get the new updater.
+In this way it can be used as a milepost marker.
 The `version` and `previous` items describe the actual Clear Linux OS version that this metadata is from.

-After the header, there follows a long list of content metadata that describes the files, directories and manipulations.
+After the header, there follows a long list of content metadata that describes the files, directories and links, their content/metadata hashes, the version last changed, and the various informational flags for client use.

 From left to right, the columns designate the type of content, the hash of the content, the content version that introduced the content, and